 This first workshop is part of the 5 workshop cycle of "Climagine" methodology that was developed by Plan Bleu and is currently being implemented in the framework of MedProgramme Child Project 2.1.
 This project and methodology also entertains close synergies with MedProgramme SCCF Project: Enhancing regional climate change adaptation in Mediterranean Marine and Coastal Areas, which will be capitalized on over the coming years.
-At the time of writing, a Gender-sensitive Climate Risk Assessment of Boka Kotorska is currently under preparation by a national consultant team (Plan M from Podgorica, Montenegro), and is supposed to be delivered by mid-2022.
+At the time of writing, a Gender-sensitive Climate Risk Assessment of Boka Kotorska is currently under preparation by a national consultant team (Plan M from Podgorica, Montenegro).
+It was delivered by mid-2022.

-A few years ago, Climagine upgraded and capitalized on the Imagine method, by addressing the specific challenges of climate change and variability in coastal zones with a focus on the ICZM process.
+Ten years ago, Climagine upgraded and capitalized on the Imagine method, by addressing the specific challenges of climate change and variability in coastal zones with a focus on the ICZM process.
 In cooperation with PAP/RAC, this approach was tested and implemented in Šibenik-Knin County, Croatia and the Kerkennah Archipelago, Tunisia, in the framework of the MedPartnership sister project, "Integration of climate variability and change into national strategies for the implementation of the ICZM Protocol in the Mediterranean" (Climvar & ICZM project).
 The results and lesson learned from these two pilot cases laid the groundwork for the use of "Climagine" in the framework of the GEF MedProgramme, consisting in the elaboration of two ICZM plans in the Tangiers-Tetouan-Al Hoceima Region (Morocco) and in Boka Kotorska Bay (Montenegro) and that of two national ICZM strategies in Egypt and Lebanon.

 Climagine upgrades the initial "Imagine" approach to address sustainable coastal zone management needs in the Mediterranean while ensuring the participation of stakeholders in coastal planning.
-It facilitates the shaping of a sustainable development vision and area project by engaging stakeholders through an inclusive process intended to describe, assess and examine the past, present and future levels of sustainability of a local "socio-eco-system" by means of indicators, setting goals and monitoring the system's progress towards sustainable development.
-Based on systemic and prospective analysis, indicators and the concept of sustainability threshold, it is a dynamic, participation-based process which
+It facilitates the shaping of a sustainable development vision within a project area by engaging stakeholders through an inclusive process intended to describe, assess and examine the past, present and future levels of sustainability of a local "socio-eco-system" by means of indicators, setting goals and monitoring the system's progress towards sustainable development.
+This dynamic, participation-based process is based on systemic and prospective analysis, indicators and the concept of sustainability threshold, which draws on the expertise of local stakeholders.
+The methodology involves the identification, collection and use of different types of data through the workshop process to serve as a basis for the Climagine's inputs into the ICZM plan.
+This data will be compiled throughout the workshops and drawn from a range of available databases in the project area, as well as at the national and regional levels.
+This 5-stage process is illustrated in Figure 1: